HOTEL INVESTMENT AND FINANCE - 2023/4

 The learning and teaching strategy is designed to:

-facilitate active learning and to support students in achieving the learning outcomes.
+Facilitate active learning and to support students in achieving the learning outcomes.

 The learning and teaching methods include:

-Weekly one two-hour lecture incorporating class-room participation for better understanding for the students.
+Lectures incorporating class-room participation for better understanding for the students.
 Discussion of the lecture material and case studies is integral for the fuller understanding of this complex topic.

-Weekly one-hour seminar sessions for solving problems to explore in more depth content covered in lectures.
+Seminar sessions for solving problems to explore in more depth content covered in lectures.
 These seminars cover worked examples which are an integral part of the module.
 The lecturer will provide the necessary support during these sessions for deeper understanding practical examples, articles, case studies and long problem solutions.
 This will benefit the students by putting real life case studies at the heart of the learning journey

 SurreyLearn will be used for delivering a variety of case studies thereby giving the students an opportunity to get formative feedback.